chenglou/node-huxley/README.md

 # Node-huxley

-A port of the codeless front-end codeless testing tool, [Huxley](https://github.com/facebook/huxley), used by Instagram.
+A port of the codeless front-end testing tool, [Huxley](https://github.com/facebook/huxley), used by Instagram.

 - Records your actions as you browse.
 - Takes screenshots.